polartron/ScriptableObject-Instances/README.md

 - Add the following to your **manifest.json** file in your **Packages** folder
 > "com.fasteraune.scriptableobjectinstances": "file:com.fasteraune.scriptableobjectinstances"
 - Follow the https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html workflow and add a reference to **Fasteraune.SO.Instances.asmdef**

-## Usage

-A complete example can be found in the Example folder

 ## Code Generation Example